 During the World Wars, Allied navies equipped seemingly harmless merchant ships with guns and torpedoes to ward off prowling German U-Boats.
 Called Q-Ships, they were all about the element of surprise.
-The best sleeper cars are automotive Q-Ships.
+The best sleeper cars are automotive equivalent of Q-Ships.

 There’s no rule that says a performance car has to have two doors or the low-slung body of a sports car.
 Disguised as sensible sedans and wagons, sleepers keep a lower profile.
 Sleepers are cars for serious performance junkies — without the flash of traditional performance cars, they can’t be used to show off, and they put automotive performance in practical packages.
 They also provide the satisfaction that no one else has any idea what kind of fury lies under the hood.

 This Audi may look like a station wagon, but it’s actually a Porsche in disguise — kind of.
 It was co-developed by the two German companies and built at Porsche’s Rossle-Bau plant in Zuffenhausen, Germany; the same plant that built the 959 supercar and, later, the Mercedes-Benz 500E.

 More importantly, Porsche also did some work on the RS 2’s engine.
 It’s the 2.2-liter turbocharged inline-five from the Audi 80 Avant (on which the RS 2 is based) but Zuffenhausen was able to extract 315 horsepower and 302 pound-feet of torque.
 That was enough to get the RS 2 to 62 mph in 4.8 seconds, and to a top speed of 163 mph, although production cars were electronically limited 155 mph.
 All of this performance came in the body of a lowly family car.